AMReX-Combustion/PeleLMeX/paper/paper.md

 # Statement of Need

-While there exist several reactive flow Direct Numerical Simulation codes, PeleLMeX presents a unique set of features.
+Several softwares for reactive flow simulations can found online (often with limited access), including unstructured body-fitted solvers based on OpenFOAM [@Hassanaly:2018], the structured solver NGA2 [@NGA2] or the Sierra/Fuego solver [@Domingo:2003].
+In contrast with the aforementioned solvers, PeleLMeX is fully publicly available and documented.
-From its inception, under the name LMC in the early 2000, the motivation was to combine an AMR approach with a low Mach number formulation to achieve high performances from a small desktop station to the world largest supercomputer, and to this day it remains the only publicly available code to offers these features.
-Recent code developments focused on enabling massively parallel simulations at scale on high-performance accelerated computer architectures to tackle the challenging requirements of fundamental and applied combustion research, as well as extending the solver modeling capabilities by including
-Large Eddy Simulation (LES) closure models and support for data-driven combustion models [@Perry:2022].
+Its unique features consist in combining an AMR approach with a low Mach number formulation to achieve high performances from a small desktop station to the world largest supercomputer.
+Recent code developments focused on enabling massively parallel simulations at scale on high-performance accelerated computer architectures to tackle the challenging requirements of fundamental and applied combustion research, as well as extending the solver modeling capabilities by including Large Eddy Simulation (LES) closure models and support for data-driven combustion models [@Perry:2022].

-PeleLMeX is predominantly used to study the fine scale interactions between turbulence and chemical reactions occurring in many combustion applications.
-A better understanding of these interactions is the basis for developing accurate modeling approaches that can be used to design the next generation of low-emission combustion devices.
+PeleLMeX is intended for students, researchers and engineers interested in understanding complex combustion processes by performing high fidelity simulations.
+Although it can be used to study laminar flames, its distinctive features make it particularly attractive for studying the fine scale flame/turbulence interactions in combustion applications where AMR is necessary to tackle the large scale separation and the computational ressources available on the lastest heterogeneous exascale platform can be leveraged.
+In order to achieve energy, transport and industry decarbonization, fuel-flexible combustion devices must be designed and deployed to accomodate hydrogen, amonia and a wide range of biofuels.
+In this context, PeleLMeX can prove a valuable tool to study alternative fuels combustion characteristics, flame dynamics or pollutant formation mechanisms, both in academic idealized case [@Howarth:2023] as well as in device scale simulations [@Appukuttan:2023].

 # Acknowledgments